-Bekko Koi includes Shiro Bekko, Aka Bekko and Ki Bekko.
+Bekko includes Shiro Bekko, Aka Bekko and Ki Bekko.
 Bekko are not bred as a group, they only appear ‘accidentally’ from Sanke spawnings, so they are effectively rare Koi.
 Unfortunately, they are also not very popular, so not many are seen.

 White (shiro), red (beni, hi, aka) or yellow (ki) non-metallic Koi with black markings on the body.
 No black should appear on the head of a Bekko, although small markings are seen occasionally.
 All fins may carry light black stripes (tejima or tezumi).
 Black patterns on the body are usually above the lateral lines.